Top 10 Banned and Challenged Books to Share in a Little Free Library

 6. Looking for Alaska by John Green

-Our friends at Penguin Random House are sharing this book on their Banned Wagon in celebration of Banned Books Week 2023.
+A sweet ode to the relationship between father and daughter!
+Our friends at Penguin Random House are sharing this book on their Banned Wagon in celebration of Banned Books Week this year.

 8. The Perks of Being a Wallflower by Stephen Chbosky